Worklines

 DRM Innovation Fund Secretariat

-The DRM Innovation Fund is a multi-donor financing facility that aims to enhance domestic revenue mobilisation.
-It functions on a demand driven basis, where prospective recipients participate in an application process for innovative projects which aim to tackle challenges related to revenue mobilisation.
-In the international community’s efforts to support domestic revenue mobilisation in developing countries, greater emphasis needs to be placed on the piloting of innovative ideas in finding solutions to tackle the persistent challenges of revenue mobilisation.
+The DRM Innovation Fund was a multi-donor financing facility that aimed to enhance domestic revenue mobilisation.
+It functioned on a demand driven basis, where prospective recipients participated in an application process for innovative projects which aimed at tackling challenges related to revenue mobilisation.
+The DRM Innovation Fund was based on the perception that in the international community’s efforts to support domestic revenue mobilisation in developing countries, greater emphasis needed to be placed on the piloting of innovative ideas in finding solutions to tackle the persistent challenges of revenue mobilisation.
 In this context, many African countries would benefit from support in bolstering their efforts to mobilise adequate revenue to fund the provision of government services and to strengthen development.

-The DRM Innovation Fund Secretariat is responsible or the Fund's operation work, which includes amongst others, the implementation of work activities, the provision of advice and support to the Fund's various projects and reporting to the Governing Committee.
+The DRM Innovation Fund Secretariat was responsible or the Fund's operation work, which includes amongst others, the implementation of work activities, the provision of advice and support to the Fund's various projects and reporting to the Governing Committee.

 Other development partners